 The student assembly shall be the official organization by which State University students participate in university-wide governance.
 The student assembly shall provide the following:

-(a) a forum for consultation and the exchange of information between State University students, the chancellor, and the State University of New York Board of Trustees on matters of a university-wide nature which affect student concerns;
+(a) a forum for consultation and the exchange of information between State University students, the chancellor, and the State University of New York Board of Trustees on matters of a university-wide nature which affect student concerns; and

 The student assembly shall exercise such other responsibilities as the chancellor or the State University of New York Board of Trustees refer to it.